privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 Imagine this; you sign up for an account with the same e-mail and password on multiple online services.
 If one of those service providers is malicious, or their service has a data breach that exposes your password in an unencrypted format, all a bad actor would have to do is try that e-mail and password combination across multiple popular services until they get a hit.
 It doesn't matter how strong that one password is, because they already have it.

 This is called [credential stuffing](https://en.wikipedia.org/wiki/Credential_stuffing) and it is one of the most common ways that your accounts can be compromised by bad actors.
-To avoid this, make sure that you never re-use the same password twice.
+To avoid this, make sure that you never re-use your passwords.

 ### Use randomly generated passwords